Gore–Wilding rivalry

 This was a tennis rivalry played between British player Arthur Gore and the New Zealand player Anthony Wilding, who in their respective careers met 14 times from 1905 until 1912.

 Gore and Wilding were both former World number 1 and both Grand Slam winners with Gore winning three slam titles and two olympic golds and Wilding winning six slam titles and three world championship titles both Davis Cup champions.

 They first met in 1905 at the East Surrey Championships in the neighborhood of East Croydon (now part of Greater London).
 Gore was 37 years old when he first met 22 years old Wilding.
 At the Grand Slam tournaments they met four times all at Wimbledon and were tied (2-2) in matches they met in the quarter-finals and semi finals twice and two times in the challenge round, Wilding was the challenger to Gore defending the title in 1910 with Wilding winning two years later in 1912 roles reversed and Gore was the challenger with Wilding successfully defending his tile.

-They played each other predominately on grass courts but also on clay courts and indoors on wood courts (the fastest courts ever) so on three very different surfaces.
+They played each other predominately on grass courts but also on clay courts and indoors on wood courts.